-Mr. Mushin became Senior Vice President of Operations of the Company in November 1998.
-Mr. Mushin served as Senior Vice President and General Manager, Information Management Division, of the Company, from January 1996 to November 1998 and as Vice President and General Manager of Plant Operations from 1991 to January 1996.
+DAVID MUSHIN Since January 1996, Mr. Mushin has served as Senior Vice President and General Manager, Information Management Division, of the Company.
+From 1991 to January 1996, he served as Vice President and General Manager of Plant Operations.
 Mr. Mushin holds a Masters in Chemical Engineering from the University of Cambridge, England.
 Mr. Mushin is 42 years old.